sgmurphy/wordpress-plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 13.3.4 (2024-07-03) =
+* Improvement: UI/UX: Use Select2 js on large select option input
+* Improvement: UI/UX: Add tooltip on Feed filters and rules columns
+* Improvement: Add lite bar on admin pages
+* Improvement: Add Help and About pages
+* Improvement: Add translation POT file
+* Improvement: Limit the amount of history products in system report
+* Improvement: Update options to not to be autoloaded

 = 13.3.3 (2024-06-10) =
 * Bug Fix: PHP Warning on creating product feed without active license